Akuli/jou/doc/compiler_internals/type-checking.md

 (The explanation below talks about function bodies, but the same applies to bodies of methods.)

-Type-checking is split into a few steps mostly because going through the bodies of functions and methods is quite different from everything else.
+Type checking is split into a few steps mostly because going through the bodies of functions and methods is quite different from everything else.
 When going through the body of a function, the compiler doesn't discover new types or functions or global constants: all that is handled before looking inside any function bodies at all.

-Currently there are three type-checking steps, but in the future there might be just two: first everything else, then function and method bodies.
+Currently there are three type checking steps, but in the future there might be just two: first everything else, then function and method bodies.

 This separation also helps with recursive functions.